malike/distributed-tracing/spring-cloud-sleuth/README.md

     `./logstash -e 'input { tcp { port => 5000 codec => "json" } } output { elasticsearch { hosts => ["localhost"] index => "distributed-trace-%{serviceName}"}}'`

-With each microservice storing data into it's own index of elasticsearch but preceding with `distributed-trace-` to enable us search accros indexes in elasticsearch and kibana.
+With each microservice storing data into it's own index of elasticsearch but preceding with `distributed-trace-` to enable us search across indexes in elasticsearch and kibana.

+##### Discovering trace on kibana

  After adding `distributed*` index in kibana we can visualize trace data in kibana.

 ![kibana](distributed_tracing_2.png "distributed-trace-kibana")

 I created a sample data based on the trace data to show (near)real time requests,number of host and active